derronli/Mesh-island-generation/README.md

 -rw-r--r--  1 mosser  staff    56K 29 Jan 10:53 sample.svg
 mosser@azrael visualizer %
 ```
-To viualize the SVG file:
+To visualize the SVG file:

   - Open it with a web browser
-  - Convert it into something else with tool slike `rsvg-convert`
+  - Convert it into something else with tools like `rsvg-convert`

 ## How to contribute to the project